netrules/valiu-url2img/README.md

 Microservice that converts requests with URL address to images

 ## How to use
-There's three ways to get the microservice running:
+There's three ways to get the microservice running, either with vanilla nodejs, docker or online devops.

 ## Setting up